costafilhojoao/Research/Business Cycle Accounting; What have we learned so far/README.md

 Download the BCAppIt! from https://pedrobrinca.pt/software/bcappit-2/.

 Then, use the data from  Matlab data file ('data.dat') created in the previous step.
 See the appendix of the paper for the user guide.
-The results are store in the [BCAresults.mat](BCAresults.mat) file.
+The results are stored in the [BCAresults.mat](BCAresults.mat) file.

-After running the simulations, the graphs were made with the [wedges.R](wedges.R) script.
+After running the simulations, the graphs from the paper were made with the [wedges.R](wedges.R) script.

 ### The drivers of the recessions and expansions